 Much like many other states, WA allows for backdated stamp duty exemptions as long as it's within a year of settlement.
 In this instance, you would need to submit the same documents listed above, along with a copy of the Certificate of Duty to show that you have overpaid duty to claim.

 Due to the sheer volume of first home owner initiatives available, it can be easy to miss or overlook certain grants you may be eligible for.
 Even if you don't qualify for the FHOG, HBAA or FHOR, there may still be other grants accessible to you as a first home owner in Australia.
-These include:

 The Building Bonus Grant is a limited, one-time $20,000 incentive given to Western Australians who intend on constructing a new home.
 Anyone in WA can apply for the grant so long as:

 The Building Bonus Grant is open to any homeowner for application and is separate from the Home Builder Grant.
 This means that you could still be eligible for the Building Bonus Grant even if you have already received the Home Builder Grant or FHOG.

 The First Home Guarantee is a federal government funded initiative that looks to help secure a property for home buyers struggling with putting down a sizable deposit.

 If you are selected for the scheme, a portion of your home loan (subject to lender participation) will be insured by the NHFIC (National Housing Finance and Investment Corporation).
 This means that eligible home buyers could potentially purchase a home with a minimum of 5% deposit.

 The government has limited the scheme to 35,000 first home buyers and anyone can apply as long as they are purchasing their first home between July 1 2022 and June 30 2023.
 Like the Building Bonus Grant, you are still eligible for this scheme even if you have made use of other first home owner grants and incentives.